davidlong.tech

 If you’d like to learn more about how I approach teaching, please visit the Teaching Philosophy page.

-If you’d like to see examples of the educational technology work I’m building currently, please visit the Teaching with Technology Example page.
+To see examples of the educational software I am currently building, please visit the Teaching with Technology page.